simeononsecurity/simeononsecurity.ch/content/articles/the-pros-and-cons-of-multi-factor-autentication/index.en.md

 **User resistance is a common hurdle that businesses encounter when implementing Multi-Factor Authentication (MFA).** Some users may exhibit resistance, particularly if MFA necessitates carrying around a hardware token or smart card.
 This resistance can stem from factors such as inconvenience, lack of familiarity with the technology, or concerns about data privacy.

 **To address user resistance, you need to educate users about the significance of security and the benefits of MFA.** This can be accomplished through training sessions, email communications, or other forms of clear and accessible communication.
-By explaining how MFA bolsters data protection and prevents unauthorized access, users are more likely to embrace the technology.
+By explaining how MFA strengthens data protection and prevents unauthorized access, users are more likely to embrace the technology.

 **Offering incentives or rewards to users who adopt MFA can also be beneficial.** For instance, some organizations provide gift cards or other rewards to users who successfully use MFA for a specified duration.
 Such incentives can motivate users to embrace the technology and overcome their initial resistance.